ebi-pf-team/interproscan6/README.md

 `SignalP6` supports 3 modes: `fast`, `slow` and `slow-sequential`.
 To change the mode of `SignalP6`:

-1. Incorporate the new mode into your `SignalP6` installtion, please follow the `SignalP6` [documentation](https://github.com/fteufel/signalp-6.0/blob/main/installation_instructions.md#installing-additional-modes).
+1. Incorporate the new mode into your `SignalP6` installtion as per the `SignalP6` [documentation](https://github.com/fteufel/signalp-6.0/blob/main/installation_instructions.md#installing-additional-modes).

 2. Update the `member.config` configuration (`subworkflows/sequence_analysis/members.config`)
 ```